FablabHEPVD/laser/RDWorks-presets/README.md

 # RDworks-parameters

-This is basically a backup and a development maybe platform of the RDworks cutting parameters that can be loaded through the GUI.
+This is basically a backup and a development of the RDworks cutting parameters that can be loaded through the GUI.

+You can find the latest version on our GitHub in the Laser repo: https://github.com/FablabHEPVD/laser

 This is not a file a user can import in the software...
-This is something that needs to be overwritten in the installation folder.
+This is something that needs to be overwritten in the installation folder!

 **However, RDWorks does NOT need to be reloaded for this to work!**